 And so she ran, screaming, all the way home.

 A horrible blur dulled the passage of time.
 It was almost dinner time when she eventually arrived home to their woodland cottage.
-When her mama and daddy came running, she could only babble incoherently at them.
+When Mama and Daddy came running, she could only babble incoherently at them.
 Somehow, between Rebecca’s absence and the few discernible words Lena spat at them, they seemed to understand.
 Silence hung thick in the air.
 Lena’s memory of that night would forever be dominated by the burning of her eyes and the cramps in her cheeks from her hysterical sobs.

 The wounded family huddled in the living room the whole evening, crying and trying to comfort one another.
 The only time they stopped was when her father clicked the TV on, hoping aloud for some answers from the news.
 The media deigned to answer their prayers not long after.